open-quantum-safe/oqs-provider/README.md

 OpenSSL (3.0) is not yet released in a production version.
 For [limitations see here](https://wiki.openssl.org/index.php/OpenSSL_3.0#STATUS_of_current_development).

-*Note*: Building has last been validated with OpenSSL tag `openssl-3.0.0-alpha12` even though the goal of this project is to always build and work with the latest OpenSSL `master` branch code.
+*Note*: Building has last been validated with OpenSSL version `3.0.0-alpha17-dev` even though the goal of this project is to always build and work with the latest OpenSSL `master` branch code.